Hudson's Bay Company: Latter 20th century

-21st century history
+21st-century history

 2000s

 In December 2003, Maple Leaf Heritage Investments, a Nova Scotia-based company created to acquire shares of Hudson's Bay Company, announced that it was considering making an offer to acquire all or some of the common shares of Hudson's Bay Company.
 Maple Leaf Heritage Investments is a subsidiary of B-Bay Inc. Its CEO and chairman is American businesswoman Anita Zucker, widow of Jerry Zucker.
 Zucker had previously been the head of the Polymer Group, which acquired another Canadian institution, Dominion Textile.

 It had been a member of the International Association of Department Stores from 2001 to 2005.
 On 26 January 2006, the HBC's board agreed to a bid from Jerry Zucker.
-The South Carolina billionaire financier was a longtime HBC minority shareholder.
+The South Carolina based billionaire financier was a longtime HBC minority shareholder.
 In a 9 March 2006 press release, the HBC announced that Zucker would replace Yves Fortier as governor and George Heller as CEO, becoming the first US citizen to lead the company.
-After Jerry Zucker's death, the board named his widow, Anita Zucker, as HBC Governor and HBC Deputy-Governor Rob Johnston as CEO.
+After Jerry Zucker's death in April 2008 from brain cancer, the board named his widow, Anita Zucker, as HBC Governor and HBC Deputy-Governor Rob Johnston as CEO.

 From 2004 to 2008, the HBC owned and operated a small chain of off-price stores called Designer Depot.
 The concept was similar to the Winners and HomeSense retail format, but Designer Depot did not meet sales expectations, and its nine stores were sold.

-On 16 July 2008, the company was sold to NRDC Equity Partners for just over $1.1 billion, a private equity firm based in Purchase, New York, which already owned Lord & Taylor, the oldest department store in the United States.
+On 16 July 2008 shortly after Zucker’s death, the company was sold to NRDC Equity Partners for just over $1.1 billion, a private equity firm based in Purchase, New York, which already owned Lord & Taylor, the oldest department store in the United States.
 The Canadian and US holdings were transferred to NRDC Equity Partners' holding company, Hudson's Bay Trading Company, as of late 2008.